Configuration

 |---|---|---|

-MAX_OUTBOX_ATTEMPTS | Delivery attempts an outbox event gets before the relay dead-letters it (status failed). | 10 |
+MAX_OUTBOX_ATTEMPTS | Delivery attempts an outbox event gets before the relay dead-letters it (status dead). | 10 |

 MAX_INBOX_ATTEMPTS | Apply attempts an inbox event gets before the apply worker dead-letters it (status dead).
 The inbound mirror of MAX_OUTBOX_ATTEMPTS. | 10 |